emmaconnor/zerostore/README.md

 Password storage, without the storage.

 Disclaimer: This is a proof-of-concept.
-I'm not a cryptography expert, and I only made this for fun and education.
+I'm a cryptography intermediate, and I only made this for fun and education.

 ## Goals